halkyon/packer-web/README.md

 	packer build -only="virtualbox-iso-debian-php56,virtualbox-iso-debian-hhvm" build.json

-or not by not providing the `only` argument, which builds everything:
+or leaving out the `only` argument, which builds everything:

 	packer build build.json